henzo800/EmbyStat/README.md

 ## Roadmap

-A lot of things need to be done before I can go life with this and publish my first 1.0 release.
+A lot of things need to be done before I can go live with this and publish a 1.0 release.
 This will happen when all features from the Emby statistics plugin are implemented in EmbyStat.

 ## Contributors